Updated: Jul 2

 Pay the price, and go get your goals and dreams…

-And please wherever you do, don’t sabotage your success.
+Now that you know the reasons why you sabotage your success, please wherever you do, don’t sabotage your success.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO